Coronavirus (Covid-19): What you need to know

 If you’re living with us and would like to end or extend your tenancy, please read our statement here.

 Where can I find more information?

-If you’re worried about a friend, concerned about the situation or need emotional support, you can speak to the team at your reception.
+If you're worried about a friend, concerned about the situation or need emotional support, you can speak to your property team via your property-specific email address.